badadmin/msktutil_script/README.md

 changes to your local user account
 ================

 You will want to add this to your local account' .bash_profile.
 This is what allows you to be prompted by kinit when you need to enter your Active Directory password.
-Otherwise, you simple get a Kerberos error and need to *know* to type "kinit badadmin_ldap" ... :
+Otherwise, you'll get a Kerberos error and need to *know* to type "kinit badadmin_ldap" ... :

     # Ask k5start to check for a happy (-H) Kerberos ticket
     export PROMPT_COMMAND="k5start -H 360"